 #1: Melted Violet Balayage

-The perfect addition to longer, darker hair is with violet tones melting from dark to light.
+The perfect addition to longer, darker hair is violet tones melting from dark to light.
 Violet is a spectral color.
-It has many monochromatic hues which make the possibilities endless.
+It has many monochromatic hues, which make the possibilities endless.
 Ask your hair colorist to blend her favorite indigo tone into a lighter, richer lilac.

-If you want ideas on how to change up your light brown hair, talk to your stylist about purple highlights.
+If you want ideas on changing your light brown hair, talk to your stylist about purple highlights.
 Purple balayage on light brown hair will make your hair bright and dimensional.
 You can refresh your color between visits with Viral depositing shampoo in lavender.

-Short, dimensional purple balayage hair is a great way to show your creative side!
+Short, dimensional purple balayage hair is a great way to show creativity!
 If you want your color to last, one of the most beneficial things you can do is use sulfate-free shampoo.
 Limiting your washing can also help.

 Balayaged hair looks extra rich with dark purple highlights.
 Try a deep purple against the dark in your hair to create an edgy yet subtle purple balayage.

-If you have been wanting to change your blonde but aren’t ready to commit, consider vivid purple tones.
-Purple balayage on blonde hair can fade quickly so it’s the perfect temporary choice.
+If you want to change your blonde but aren’t ready to commit, consider vivid purple tones.
+Purple balayage on blonde hair can fade quickly, so it’s the perfect temporary choice.
 I like to paint vivid hair color in upward brush strokes for that luscious blended melt.

 Accent your brunette hair with pastel purple highlights if you fancy a bright color.
-A lavender shade would compliment an ash brown base beautifully.
+A lavender shade would compliment an ash-brown base beautifully.
 Stylists should apply lightener to a teased and foiled section of hair in a V pattern.
-This will give you a beautiful pastel purple balayage.
+This will give you a beautiful pastel purple balayage on brown hair.

-Have some fun with lavender highlights with dark roots.
+Have some fun with faded lavender highlights with dark roots.
 Keeping your natural hair color at the root will keep your maintenance down.
 It will also provide a softer grow out.
-You will have to lift your hair to a lighter blonde to achieve a beautiful cool-toned purple.
+You must lift your hair to a lighter blonde to achieve a beautiful cool-toned purple.
 A lavender balayage is a great way to experiment with fashion colors and step out of the box.

 Plum purple hair can add a lot of brightness to your locks.
 Warmer shades of violet reflect the light and produce a brilliant, glossy shine.
 For a hue of violet that is a bit cool, your stylist should add a few drops of blue to their formula.
 They should do this until they reach their desired tone.

 Try a purple balayage on black hair with deep purple tones for a dimensional and bold style.
 I like to create a rich dark-to-light gradient with melted violet hues.
-To really show off the look, crimp your hair with the Ion adjustable triple barrel waver.
+To show off your gorgeous purple balayage black hair, crimp your strands with the Ion adjustable triple barrel waver.

-If you have dark hair and are looking for the perfect fashion color try purple-blue balayage.
-Blue and purple will be easier to achieve on your darker locks because you do not need to lift to a pale blonde.
-For example, if you only lift to a dark blonde you will still be able to achieve beautiful hues of blue and purple.
-Balayage is the best technique to get your desired look without the upkeep of highlights.
+If you have dark hair and are looking for the perfect fashion color, try purple-blue balayage.
+Combined purple and blue balayage tones will be easier to achieve on your darker locks because you do not need to lift to a pale blonde.
+For example, if you only lift to a dark blonde, you will still be able to achieve beautiful hues of blue and purple balayage.
+Black hair with purple balayage is the best technique to get your desired look without the upkeep of highlights.

-Try this ash-purple balayage hair if you’re looking for a change from your blonde balayage.
+Try this ash-purple balayage hair if you want a change from your blonde balayage.
 You will love the subtle dimension of the free-form painting technique.
 The purple highlights will complement this base color perfectly!

 Try the newest trend for your dark hair with vibrant purple balayage.
-Purple balayage hair blends seamlessly and has zero harsh lines.
+This balayage with purple tones blends seamlessly and has zero harsh lines.
 Even the most vibrant tones can be less maintenance when blended properly with your natural color.
-Purple is easily achieved on dark hair and will make your locks pop with dimension.
+Purple is easily achieved on dark hair, making your locks pop with dimension.
 Show an inspirational picture to your stylist and plan out your next color.